-1 Charge conjugation is implied throughout this paper unless stated otherwise.
+&lt;sup>1Charge conjugation is implied throughout this paper unless stated otherwise.

-$q\overline{q}$ processes, where q indicates a u, d, s, or c quark.
+The analyses of all decay modes follow a similar strategy.
+We develop multivariate algorithms to suppress the major source of background, which is continuum $e^+e^- \rightarrow q\bar{q}$ processes, where q indicates a u, d, s, or c quark.
 We measure signal yields with likelihood fits to two signaldiscriminating variables.
 We determine the CP asymmetries from charge-dependent signal-yield asymmetries for the flavor-specific decay modes.
 In $B^0 \to K^0 \pi^0$ decays, algorithms infer the production flavor of the signal B meson using information from the other charged particles in the event.
 We use simulated events to study the sample composition, to determine signal efficiencies, and to develop the fit model.
-We correct fit models and efficiencies for differences between data and simulation using several control channels, e.g., $B^+ \to \overline{D}^0 (\to K^+\pi^-)\pi^+$ decays.
+We correct fit models and efficiencies for differences between data and simulation using several control channels, e.g., $B^+ \to \bar{D}^0 (\to K^+\pi^-)\pi^+$ decays.
 We develop and finalize all analysis choices and procedures using simulated and control-sample data before examining the signal data sample.
-We obtain a measurement of $I{K\pi}$, where for $\mathcal{B}{K^0\pi^0}$ and $\mathcal{A}{CP}^{K^0\pi^0}$ we combine the results obtained in this work with the Belle II results on the time-dependent yield asymmetries [10] to enhance sensitivity.
+We obtain a measurement of $I{K\pi}$ , where for $\mathcal{B}{K^0\pi^0}$ and $\mathcal{A}{CP}^{K^0\pi^0}$ we combine the results obtained in this work with the Belle II results on the time-dependent yield asymmetries [12] to enhance sensitivity.

-2. DETECTOR AND SAMPLES
+II.
+DETECTOR AND SAMPLES

-The Belle II detector consists of subsystems arranged cylindrically around the interaction region [11].
+The Belle II detector consists of subsystems arranged cylindrically around the interaction region [13].
 Belle II uses cylindrical coordinates in which the z axis is approximately collinear with the electron beam.
-Chargedparticle trajectories (tracks) are reconstructed by a twolayer silicon-pixel detector (PXD) surrounded by a fourlayer double-sided silicon-strip detector and a central 56-layer drift chamber.
+Charged-particle trajectories (tracks) are reconstructed by a two-layer silicon-pixel detector (PXD) surrounded by a four-layer double-sided silicon-strip detector and a central 56-layer drift chamber.
 The latter two detectors also measure the ionization energy loss.
 For data used in this work, one sixth of the second PXD layer was installed.
-A quartz-based Cherenkov counter measures both the direction and time-of-propagation of photons and identifies charged hadrons in the central region, and an aerogel-based ring-imaging Cherenkov counter identifies charged hadrons in the forward region.
-An electromagnetic calorimeter (ECL) made of CsI(Tl) crystals measures photon and electron energies and directions.
+A quartz-based Cherenkov counter measures both the direction and timeof-propagation of photons and identifies charged hadrons in the central region, and an aerogel-based ring-imaging Cherenkov counter identifies charged hadrons in the forward region.
+An electromagnetic calorimeter made of CsI(Tl) crystals measures photon and electron energies and directions.
 The above subdetectors are immersed in a 1.5 T axial magnetic field provided by a superconducting solenoid.
-A subdetector dedicated to identifying muons and K_L^0 mesons is installed outside of the solenoid.
+A subdetector dedicated to identifying muons and $K_L^0$ mesons is installed outside of the solenoid.

-Large samples of simulated data are produced to model the physics processes resulting from e^+e^- collisions and to propagate the final state particles through a detailed simulation of the detector.
-We use a series of software packages to produce the simulated data: KKMC to generate continuum background [12], PYTHIA8 to simulate hadronization [13], EVTGEN to simulate decays [14], PHOTOS to simulate final state radiation [15], and GEANT4 to model the detector response [16].
-Our simulation includes overlays of beam-induced backgrounds [17] that correspond to the conditions of the data we use.
-Collision and simulated data are processed with the Belle II software [18, 19].
+Large samples of simulated data are produced to model the physics processes resulting from $e^+e^-$ collisions and to propagate the final state particles through a detailed simulation of the detector.
+We use a series of software packages to produce the simulated data: KKMC to generate continuum background [14], PYTHIA8 to simulate hadronization [15], EvtGen to simulate decays [16], PHOTOS to simulate final state radiation [17], and GEANT4 to model the detector response [18].
+Our simulation includes overlays of beam-induced backgrounds [19] that correspond to the conditions of the data we use.
+Collision and simulated data are processed with the Belle II software [20,21].

-3. SAMPLE SELECTION
+III.
+SAMPLE SELECTION